DFE-Digital/search-prototype-web-mvc/Dfe.Data.SearchPrototype/Web/Tests/README.md

 ## Web Integration Accessibility Tests

-Non-functional accessibility tests against the Dfe.Data.SearchPrototype.Web project.
+Non-functional accessibility tests against the Dfe.Data.SearchPrototype.Web app.

-A test server is hosted in-memory running/bootstrapping the Web app through `WebApplicationFactory`.
+A test server is hosted in-memory running/bootstrapping the Web app over a network port through `WebApplicationFactory`.

 Browser commands are sent to a WebDriver instance.